 What are some factors you have missed?
 Are you giving too much weight to certain factors?
 Are you ignoring relevant information because it doesn’t support your view?

 Therefore, thinking about these things can make you a more critical thinker.

 Unbiased decision-making is the polar opposite of biased decision-making.
 There is no prejudice or personal views that affect the judgments that they make.

 It involves decisions that do not have any systematic error in thinking.
 This happens when people are processing information in the world around them.

-For instance, orchestras is the best example of unbiased decision making.
+For instance, orchestras are the best example of unbiased decision-making.
 Orchestras will often audition musicians without seeing them.
 This practice had reduced the gender gap in major orchestras.

 Therefore, this is long before it became adopted by televised talent shows.

 Advantages of unbiased decision making: